Curriculum

 • Some practice until they get it right.
 We use simulation training until our learners can’t get it wrong.
 Beginning your first week on campus and regularly throughout your four years, you will train and practice in our state-of-the-art Simulation Center that is accredited by the Society for Simulation in Healthcare, which translates into success in real clinical settings.

-• Our curriculum is decompressed, which means that we took the long summer break between years one and two and broke it into one-week intervals that are spread throughout the first two years of medical school.
+• Our curriculum includes one-week intervals that are spread throughout the Foundations of Medicine and Core Clinical phases of medical school.
 These one-week breaks can be used for vacation, electives, or to catch up on required material.
-The early electives are designed to let you explore a variety of specialties.
+The early electives are designed to let you explore a variety of specialties during Foundations of Medicine.

 • You will take the USMLE Step 1 following your Foundations of Medicine curriculum.
 We’ve built in preparation time in the second year to ensure that you’re ready and will succeed.
 We’ve also built in preparation time and resources for Step 2 Clinical Knowledge as we know this exam has grown in importance now that Step 1 uses pass/fail scoring.